It’s that time of year again where retailers and shoppers rejoice. The clock is ticking, and the countdown to Black Friday is on.

-People who are shopping online, especially during the holidays are often pressed for time.
-They expect the checkout process on your store to be fast and efficient.
+People who are shopping online, especially during the holidays, are often pressed for time.
+They expect the checkout process on your online store to be fast and efficient.

 If visitors can’t make it through the checkout process then all the marketing dollars you spent to drive traffic to your store won’t matter — it will all be for nothing.